fetchai/docs-archived/docs/i_nets/quickstart-aw1.md

 	- Run `aea fetch fetchai/registration_aea_aw1`
 	- Enter it `cd registration_aea_aw1`
+	- Install dependencies via `aea install`

 5. Create a test-net address for the registration agent via CLI:

 	- Run `aea generate-key fetchai` and `aea add-key fetchai`
 	- Print your address `aea get-address fetchai`

-6. Sign your test-net address you just generated with the private key which is tied to your FET account:
+6. Sign your test-net address you just generated with the private key which is tied to your FET account on Ethereum mainnet which you use for staking FET:

 	- We recommend you use MetaMask or a similar Wallet to sign your Fetch.ai test-net address.
 	- In your registration agent's `aea-config.yaml` file update the following lines: